OUR DEI ASPIRATIONS

-High-level oversight of diversity, equity and inclusion for our employees belongs to the Compensation Committee of the Board.
-To align with our companywide focus, our Board is also committed to a policy of inclusiveness and actively seeks a diverse slate of candidates for director positions.
-These efforts support the Board's goal to maintain a composition of at least 30% diverse members (by gender, race and ethnicity) for the foreseeable future.
+High-level oversight of diversity, equity and inclusion for our employees belongs to the Compensation Committee of the board.
+To align with our companywide focus, our board is also committed to a policy of inclusiveness and actively seeks a diverse slate of candidates for director positions.
+These efforts support the board's goal to maintain a composition of at least 30% diverse members (by gender, race and ethnicity) for the foreseeable future.

-To read more about our Board's focus on diversity, please see the Proxy Statement.
+To read more about our board's focus on diversity, please see the Proxy Statement.

-Even with many employees working remotely, we remain focused on promoting workplace equity and creating an open and inclusive culture.
-We continue to offer opportunities for employees and leaders to "Speak Up" about important diversity, equity and inclusion (DEI) topics.
-The culture we are building extends beyond compliance and inclusivity, empowering employees to be candid, explore creative solutions, question freely and transform mistakes into opportunities for both individual and company growth.
+We’re focused on promoting workplace equity, creating an open and inclusive culture and providing opportunities for employees and leaders to speak up about important DEI topics.
+The culture we’re building extends beyond compliance, empowering employees to be candid, explore creative solutions, question freely and transform mistakes into opportunities for both individual and company growth.

-Key inclusion efforts include:
+Key equity and inclusion efforts include:

 Serves as a resource to FirstEnergy’s people of color and their allies and seeks to further strengthen recruitment, development and advocacy of people of color.